ClippyForever/websoc-api/README.md

 This API allows access to school, department, course, and section data in a hierarchical JSON format.

 ##  To run
-Type in "Node local.index" in the terminal and press enter
+Type in "Node local.index.js" in the terminal and press enter
 ```javascript
 const WebSocAPI = require('./websocapi.js');
 ```